We apply rental charges on a fortnightly basis. You must pay your rent within this

 you don't pay your rent, we will contact you to find out if there is a problem.

-Please read our rent collection policy for more information.
+Please read our debt recovery policy for more information.

 It's your responsibility to make sure your rent is paid on time and to contact us

 if you can't pay.
 If you don't deal with your rent arrears we can take legal action

 and you could be at risk of losing your home.

 You can contact our debt management service on:

 - How can I get help to pay my rent?